RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/README.md

     - healpix: gsm 2016 nside 128 healpix map saved as skyh5
     [here](https://repository.library.brown.edu/studio/item/bdr:eafzyycj/).
  - `download_ref_sims`
-   Run this to download the latest reference sim data from the BDR using `astropy` and `requests`.
+   Run this to download the latest reference simulation data from the BDR using `astropy` and `requests`.
+This cli tool is only used in pytest to perform comparisons for output consistency, and is not necessary to run the reference simulations.
-   The new data can be compared to these files to check for output consistency.
    Sample script usage:
    ```
    # see argparse help menu for sample usage
-   download_ref_sims.py --help
+   download_ref_sims --help
    # download all latest reference by default if no argument given
    # files downloaded to the cache
-   download_ref_sims.py
+   download_ref_sims
    # download specific reference simulation files by keyword
-   download_ref_sims.py keyword1 keyword2
+   download_ref_sims keyword1 keyword2
    ```
    Currently downloadable reference simulation files by keyword:
     - 1.1_baseline_number